I originally wrote this article shortly after having my first baby in 2020. We had travelled a little bit at the time.

 Whether you’re on the floor of the airport or a questionably dirty diaper changing station in a restaurant, this will keep your baby off the dirty surface as you change diapers on the go.

-I know registries gift you freebies by diaper brands and I’ve used them too.
-But they don’t last!
-Get yourself a better quality one for the long haul.
+I know registries gift you freebies by diaper brands and I use them too, but they don’t last.

 11. Baby First Aid Kit

-Pack this pre-made baby first aid kid or in a separate pouch pack the essential first aid and toiletries for baby, such as:
+Pack this pre-made baby first aid kid or in a separate pouch pack just what you need.
+The below is really all I bring:

 - Thermometer – Never forget your thermometer, something I didn’t own for myself during my entire adult life has now become essential.